Keep calm and carry on: A guide to managing your anger

 Techniques to control anger

-According to Health Direct, Australia’s virtual public health information service, there are several techniques to prevent your anger from boiling over into abuse or violence.
+There are several techniques to prevent your anger from boiling over into abuse or violence.

 “If people think more about what their specific triggers are for getting angry, it can help.
-For me, my trigger is driving — my risk of getting angry is higher when I’m driving; it doesn’t mean I’ll do anything, I just know that about myself,”
+For me, my trigger is driving — my risk of getting angry is higher when I’m driving.
+It doesn’t mean I’ll do anything, I just know that about myself.”

 – John Soulsby

-“And the reason for the difference (in anger levels) is likely to be the setting events that precede the possible trigger — so if I’ve had a good day, I’m well-rested, well-fed, everything’s going well at home and at work, then I’ll be getting into the car at a one (out of 10) and the risk (of an outburst) is really low.
+“So before I start driving, I’ll ask myself how my anger levels are between a one and 10.
+If I’m at a two, then I should be OK.
+But if I’m sitting at a six already, then I might take a different way home to lessen the risk of someone cutting me off, or drive slower.
+And the reason for the difference (in anger levels) is likely to be the setting events that precede the possible trigger — so if I’ve had a good day, I’m well-rested, well-fed, everything’s going well at home and at work, then I’ll be getting into the car at a one (out of 10) and the risk (of an outburst) is really low.
 But if I’m hungry, or things aren’t going right at work or whatever is going on, I might be jumping into that car at six or seven out of 10.
 Then if someone cuts me off, the risk of me experiencing intense anger is way higher, and it’s more difficult to manage the risk.
 Having that self-awareness gives us greater chances of keeping calm.”

-Benefits of dealing with your anger
+Benefits of managing your anger

 Soulsby says men who manage their anger experience benefits in almost all areas of their lives.
 Most men who struggle with their anger want to change, but just don’t know how.

-“Anger and resultant violent behaviour isn’t a pleasant experience for the people doing it — it’s obviously worse for people on the other end of it, but it’s not a place where most people want to be,”
+“Anger and resultant violent behaviour isn’t a pleasant experience for the people doing it — it’s obviously worse for people on the other end of it, but it’s not a place where most people want to be.”

 – John Soulsby